 - Need–Based Aid: This is financial aid that students can receive if you have financial need and meet other eligibility criteria.
 You can’t receive more need-based aid than the amount of your financial need.

 As the summer progresses, I will introduce and explain more about the financial aid process.
 Remember that CFAA helps with every step, from completing the FAFSA and completing the CSS Profile to comparing financial aid offers and understanding student loan options.
-Rising seniors can set a CFAA new client free strategy session or a 15 Minute Power Chat to learn about finding ways to pay for college.
+Sign up for 15 Minute Power Chat to learn about finding ways to pay for college.
 To get the latest financial aid information and college application to-do lists, look for my bi-weekly JustAskJodi emails and check out my monthly CFAA e-newsletter.